mpv-player/mpv/DOCS/man/en/mplayer.rst

 command + [ and command + ]
     Set movie window alpha.

-(The following keys are valid only when using the sdl video output driver.)

-c
-    Cycle through available fullscreen modes.

-n
-    Restore original mode.

 (The following keys are valid if you have a keyboard with multimedia keys.)